Google Launches PaLM 2 LLM, Is It Better Than ChatGPT?

 According to Google, who made the announcement at their I/O developer conference, the new model features enhanced common-sense reasoning, mathematics and logic capabilities.

-PaLM 2 is not just a much more powerful language model but also features different iterations that are specified towards different fields of knowledge, such as its cybersecurity-focused Sec-PaLM 2 and medical industry-focused Med-PaLM 2 models.
+PaLM 2 is not just a much more powerful language model, but also features different iterations that are specified towards different field of knowledge, such as its cybersecurity-focused Sec-PaLM 2 and medical industry-focused Med-PaLM 2 models.

 ChatGPT was released to the public by OpenAI back in November 2022 and immediately become a viral sensation.